-The Direxion Flight to Safety Strategy ETF seeks to provide total returns that exceed the total return of the Solactive Flight to Safety Index over a complete market cycle.
+The Direxion Flight to Safety Strategy ETF seeks investment results, before fees and expenses, that track the Solactive Flight to Safety Index.
 There is no guarantee that the fund will achieve its stated investment objective.

 The Direxion Flight to Safety Strategy ETF aims to deliver a simple, yet robust, approach to portfolio risk mitigation from equity market drawdowns while also providing long-term appreciation potential.
 By combining long-term U.S. treasury bonds, utility stocks, and gold bullion, the ETF may act as a diversified ballast for portfolios while also acting as a source of uncorrelated returns.